 Providing as much information on a project listing as possible is a great way to show potential clients you know what you’re talking about when it comes to interior design.
 As well as this, each of the things listed above will help you show up in more Houzz results and increase the likelihood of your content showing up in search engine listings like Google.

 Also, don’t forget to credit your photographer on each project – they’re certain to appreciate it, but don’t forget to check with them first that you have permission to share the images.

 3. Create ideabooks

 Step three in your path to dominating Houzz is to begin creating idea books.
-Think of ideabooks as the Pinterest boards of Houzz, full of interior inspiration.
+Think of a Houzz ideabook as a Pinterest boards of the platform, full of interior inspiration.
 Ideabooks are a great way to show off your personal style, adding inspiration from a selection of images (either from your own portfolio or the Houzz image database), products and Houzz Stories.

 When planning and naming your Ideabooks, it may pay off to do some keyword research and reap some SEO benefits from Houzz.
 Make sure you include plenty of images and a description (100 words minimum) that includes your target keyword and you will instantly maximise your potential to rank on Google.